jls224/jls224.github.io/index.md

 ## About Me

 My name is Josh Simon and I am from Rockland County, New York.
 I attended Lehigh University in Bethlehem, Pennsylvania where I graduated with a Bachelors of Science and Economics in Finance.
 While in college I took many opportunities to advance my professional skills and show my work ethic and drive to be involved.
-I was an active member of the Alpha Epsilon Pi Fraternity and an Interfraternity Council member, executive board member of the Pre-Law Society, and student panelist of the University Committee on Discipline.
+I was President of the Sigma Eta chapter of the Alpha Epsilon Pi Fraternity, an Interfraternity Council member, Treasurer of the Pre-Law Society, and student panelist of the University Committee on Discipline.
 I also took this time to work in internships to prepare for a career in the legal field, including working at the Rockland County District Attorney's Office and at The Law Offices of Phillips and Millman.
 Today, I am a Litigation Paralegal at Wachtell, Lipton, Rosen & Katz in New York.
 For further information, contact me via email.

 <!-- Upload your own photo and change the path -->